 Disneyland opened in 1955.
-Just two years later, the film below was shot.
-This footage has been in the vault, so to speak, since then; it was just released by Todd J. Pierce after being digitally transferred and cleaned up.
+Just two years later, this film was shot.
+This footage has been in the vault, so to speak, since then; it was released by Todd J. Pierce in 2012 after being digitally transferred and cleaned up.
 The footage isn't miraculous by any means; it's basically very nicely shot film of what Disneyland looked like at the time -- families going about their business, kids on rides, parades, that sort of thing.
 You see lots of classic rides (the teacups make me dizzy!) and lots of people wearing hats.
-Have a look, and see if you can spot what has (and hasn't) changed:
+Have a look, and see if you can spot what has (and hasn't) changed.

 For more information, consult Pierce's commentary, which includes the note:

 This film was shot the month Monsanto opened the House of the Future.
 Look, there's no line for the House, with only a few people wandering out its exit.